Top 9 common accounting mistakes businesses should avoid in 2025

 To ensure every transaction is captured, make it a habit to:

-- Always document every expense, regardless of size, for accurate financial records.
+- Always document every expense, regardless of size, for accurate books of accounts.

 - Leverage accounting software like QuickBooks Online or Xero